winitzki/scall/tutorial/programming_dhall.md

 let f = λ(t : Type) → λ(x : t) → { first = x, second = x }
 ```

-Dhall allows   `let` expressions inside type signatures, which can be used in order to make the code shorter.
+Dhall allows   `let` expressions inside type signatures.
+This  can be used in order to make the code shorter.
-Here is an (artificial) example.
+Here is an  example.
 Suppose we have a function `f` with type `(Natural → Natural) → (Natural → Natural)`.
 We may make its type signature shorter by defining a variable `T = Natural → Natural` inside the type signature of `f`:
 ```dhall
 let f : let T = Natural → Natural in T → T